openxla/stablehlo/docs/spec.md

 ### Semantics

-Within each process group in the StableHLO grid, sends the value of the `operand` tensor from the source process to the target process and produces a `result` tensor.
+Within each process group in the StableHLO process grid, sends the value of the `operand` tensor from the source process to the target process and produces a `result` tensor.

-The operation splits the StableHLO grid into `process_groups` as follows:
+The operation splits the StableHLO process grid into `process_groups` as
+follows:

   * `channel_id <= 0`,
     `cross_replica(replica_groups)`.